Samaara-Das/Backtest-Automater/README.md

 - downloads the generated reports into a folder.
 - extracts data from these reports to "Back Test Data".

-The application uses `pywinauto` for automation.
+The Python application uses `pywinauto` for automation.

 ## Pre-requisites
 - Have a folder which will store all the generated back test reports.
 This will be referred to as "HTML Reports".